Slovakia in the Eurovision Song Contest 2012: Background

-The Slovak national broadcaster, Rozhlas a televízia Slovenska (RTVS), broadcasts the event within Slovakia and organises the selection process for the nation's entry despite the great popularity of the contest in the country.
-RTVS had used both national finals and internal selections to select their Eurovision entries.
-RTVS confirmed their intentions to participate at the 2012 Eurovision Song Contest on 20 December 2011 following rumours that the nation would not be participating due to financial reasons and in order to focus on other shows.
-In January 2012, the broadcaster announced that the Slovak entry for the 2012 contest would be selected internally.
+As part of its duties as participating broadcaster, RTVS organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+STV had used both national finals and internal selections to select its Eurovision entries.
+RTVS confirmed its intentions to participate in the 2012 contest on 20 December 2011 following rumours that it would not be participating due to financial reasons and in order to focus on other shows.
+In January 2012, the broadcaster announced it would select its entry internally.

 Before Eurovision

 Internal selection

 Max Jason Mai was internally selected to represent Slovakia in the Eurovision Song Contest 2012.

-RTVS announced in January 2012 that the Slovak entry for the Eurovision Song Contest 2012 would be selected internally.
-On 7 March 2012, "Don't Close Your Eyes" composed and performed by Miro Šmajda under the stage name Max Jason Mai was announced by the broadcaster as the Slovak entry for the 2012 Eurovision Song Contest during a press conference.
+RTVS announced in January 2012 that it would select internally its entry for the Eurovision Song Contest 2012.
+On 7 March 2012, "Don't Close Your Eyes" composed and performed by Miro Šmajda under the stage name Max Jason Mai was announced by the broadcaster as its entry during a press conference.
 Miro Šmajda previously participated in the Czechoslovak casting show SuperStar in 2009 and placed second.
 The selection of Max Jason Mai as the Slovak entrant was previously confirmed by RTVS on 16 November 2011 but denied by his management two days later claiming that it was "misunderstood".